-1.97 At all meetings of the Appeal Panel, four members (excluding the Secretary) will constitute a quorum but the Panel must include at least one member of the profession (not being a member of University staff) or two (where considered appropriate).
+11.1.2 At all meetings of the Appeal Panel, four members (excluding the Secretary) will constitute a quorum but the Panel must include at least one member of the profession (not being a member of University staff) or two (where considered appropriate).
 The Panel’s decision will be a majority decision.
 Where a Panel’s decision is split, the Chair will have the casting vote.

-1.98 No member of the Appeal Panel shall have been involved in the case previously.
+11.1.3 No member of the Appeal Panel shall have been involved in the case previously.
 The School in which the student is enrolled must not take part in the process of selecting or nominating Appeal Panel members with the exception of the member of the relevant profession.

-1.99 The Panel will be serviced by a Secretary who is not a member, but will be present throughout the proceedings.
+11.1.4 The Panel will be serviced by a Secretary who is not a member, but will be present throughout the proceedings.
 The Secretary will normally be a School or Faculty Administrator.

-1.100 The student will be required to attend the meeting of the Appeal Panel in person.
-If the student fails to attend without reasonable explanation, the Appeal Panel may consider the case and reach a decision in the student’s absence.
+11.1.5 The student will be required to attend the meeting of the Appeal Panel in person.
+The Chair of the Fitness to Practise Panel (or nominee) or the Head of School (or nominee) may be invited to attend the Appeal Panel meeting, or to provide a written response to the appeal.
+If the Chair of the Fitness to Practise Panel (or nominee) or the Head of School (or nominee) is unable to attend, the Appeal Panel meeting may proceed in their absence.
+If the student fails to attend without reasonable explanation, the Appeal Panel may consider the case and reach a decision in the student’s absence on the basis of the paperwork alone.
 The Chair shall have discretion as to what constitutes a reasonable explanation.

-Powers of the Appeal Panel
+11.2 Powers of the Appeal Panel

 In making its decision, the remit of the Appeal Panel is to decide whether to dismiss the appeal or to refer the case back to the relevant School for consideration by another Fitness to Practise Panel.
 In such circumstances, no member of the new Fitness to Practise Panel shall have been involved in the case previously.

-1.104 The letter will set out the reasons for the decision.
+11.3.2 The letter will set out the reasons for the decision.
 If the appeal is upheld and the case referred back to the School for consideration by another Fitness to Practise Panel, the letter will address each ground of appeal cited by the student and will give reasons for upholding or not upholding the appeal on that ground.

 Where the evidence of one person is preferred to the evidence of another person, the letter should state the Appeal Panel’s reasons.

-1.105 Where it has been decided by the Head of School or Fitness to Practise Panel or Appeal Panel to proceed further with a concern, a record of the concern and any decisions made by the Fitness to Practise Panel shall remain on the student’s record.
+12.1 Where it has been decided by the Head of School or Fitness to Practise Panel or Appeal Panel to proceed further with a concern, a record of the concern and any decisions made by the Fitness to Practise Panel shall remain on the student’s record.

-Northern Ireland Public Services Ombudsman
+13. Northern Ireland Public Services Ombudsman